Communication and Information - Ph.D.

-The statement of purpose must describe the applicant's academic goals and intended topics of study that are compatible with the focus of the doctoral program.
+The goal statement must describe the applicant's academic goals and intended topics of study that are compatible with the focus of the doctoral program including area of specialization based on the six specializations.
 It is expected that this statement will clearly indicate why the applicant wishes to pursue doctoral education.
-Included in the statement of purpose should be an indication of the theoretical area or areas the applicant wishes to study and the line of research the applicant wishes to pursue.
+Included in the statement should be an indication of the theoretical area or areas the applicant wishes to study and the line of research the applicant wishes to pursue.
 Statements that make reference only to the applicant's teaching or administrative goals are strongly discouraged.

 Program Learning Outcomes